 How much do we need?

 The Public Domain Review is a relatively inexpensive project to run.
-We have worked out that a very base minimum of $30,000 a year is needed to keep things ticking over in a semi-healthy manner.
-As of April 2016 — thanks to the generosity of our supporters — we are pretty much there, at around 95%!
-Our next goal is our ideal of $60,000 a year.
+We are currently getting in around $30,000 a year, which is *just* enough to keep things ticking over in a semi-healthy manner.
+We are so happy to get to this stage, but we want to do more.
+Our target is to reach $60,000 a year.
 Such an amount would enable all kinds of wonderful things to happen, including being able to create a community of paid contributors.

 |Income (as of September 2016)||Income compared to ideal goal (as of September 2016)|